 Historic Helena's Delta Roots Festival

-The inaugural Delta Roots Country Festival is set for Saturday, April 27, in historic downtown Helena.
+The inaugural Delta Roots Country Festival is set for Saturday, April 27, 2019, in historic downtown Helena.
 The first year of the festival will be a tribute to legendary country artist Conway Twitty, who was born on the Mississippi side of the river in Friars Point, but grew up in Helena.

 The festival will feature artists Chris Kroeze from NBC’s “The Voice,” Tre Twitty & Tayla Lynn (A Salute to Conway and Loretta), Mother Hubbard & the Regulators, CW Gatlin, Live Wire Band, Zach Day, Taylor Wilkison, and John King.

 He developed a unique sound that led to a record deal with MGM, and in 1958 he scored his first No. 1 song, “It’s Only Make Believe.”
 Twitty spent almost a decade in the rock ‘n’ roll arena but eventually came back around to his first love of country and had a run unmatched in music history with 50 consecutive No. 1 hits.

-Twitty and Loretta Lynn, the top female vocalist of that time, teamed as a duo for iconic songs such as “Lousiana Woman, Mississippi Man” and “After the Fire is Gone.”
+Twitty and Loretta Lynn, the top female vocalist of that time, teamed as a duo for iconic songs such as “Louisiana Woman, Mississippi Man” and “After the Fire is Gone.”
 Now carrying on the pair’s music legacy are Twitty’s grandson Tre and Lynn’s granddaughter Tayla.
 Together they perform the songs their grandparents made famous; individually Tre croons “Hello Darlin’” and Tayla sings “Coal Miner’s Daughter.”

 He was inducted into the Rockabilly Hall of Fame as a lead guitarist.
 The Live Wire Band includes over 125 years of combined experience with Arkansans Jimmy Rogers from Helena on lead guitar and vocals, John Alan Pope from Forrest City on bass guitar, Perry Ball from Haynes on keyboard/harmonica/cowbell and vocals, Aaron Hawkins from Marianna on drums/vocals, and Lil Henry Edgin from Palestine on guitar and vocal.
 Zach Day was raised in Greenville, Mississippi, and has developed a sound so raw with Delta Blues and Texas Country that he dubbed his unique style as “Cotton Country.”
 With his first studio produced album Mississippi Heat getting attention around the globe, the film industry has also gotten on board featuring two songs off the album, “Smoke Rises Again” and “Gonna Know My Name,” in indie films.

 In addition to the live music performances, a 12-mile “Country Twitty Bike Ride” will begin at 9 a.m.
 The ride fee is $10.00, and students can ride free.
 Registration and check-in begins at 8:30 a.m.
 There will be a 30-minute rest stop at Storm Creek, approximately four miles from downtown Helena, with refreshments and live music.
-Tickets are also available here.